Meveow/BzGrey2/README.md

 # Prerequisites

 To run the BzGrey App locally, you need the following:
+- Either Windows or Mac as the operating system
 - Android Studio (version Dolphin | 2021.3.1 Patch)
 - Java Development Kit (JDK) 11.0.13